me-maeself/learingExpressAndMongoose/note.md

 # 410. Creating Models
 - We create our models schema in different directory
   - We also need to export it.
-- We can move the database logic to a new file called seeds.js
+- We can move the database logic to a new file called `seeds.js``
   - We need to import the models from the models directory
+  - `const Product = require("./models/product");`
 - About `insertMany()`
   - If one validation failed, all in the array would be invalidated as well

+# 411. Create Index.ejs (Indexing page)
+- Changes to index.js where now contain mongoose logic
+- Create route /products to index all
+- Create index.ejs and indexing logic